dhruvkej9/SignatureVerification/README.md

 https://github.com/dhruvkej9/SignatureVerification.git
 ```

-2. Install the necessary dependencies (if any) specified in the repository.
+2. Install the necessary dependencies (if any) specified in the import of each file.

-3. Load the desired model for signature verification in your application.

-4. Provide the input signature image(s) and obtain the verification results.

 ## Contributions